Blue Line (Pittsburgh): Route

-The line starts at Allegheny station on the North Shore, makes an additional stop at North Side, then proceeds under the Allegheny River and continues underground to Gateway Center, Wood Street and Steel Plaza.
+The line starts at Allegheny station on the North Shore, makes an additional stop at North Side, then proceeds under the Allegheny River and continues underground to Gateway, Wood Street and Steel Plaza.
 The line then surfaces at First Avenue.
 Leaving downtown, it crosses the Monongahela River on the Panhandle Bridge, stopping at Station Square before running through the Mount Washington Transit Tunnel.
 At South Hills Junction the Library branch rejoins the Beechview line and the former Brown Line, which ran over Mount Washington through the Allentown neighborhood.
 The Blue Line continues south through Beltzhoover, Bon Air, Carrick, Brookline, and Overbrook.
 At Bethel Park a transfer is provided to the Red Line, which reaches the same location via Beechview.
 Beyond Washington Junction the line splits.

 The South Hills Village branch was created in 1987 to complement the Red Line, which runs through Beechview before reaching the same terminus.
 This line was originally operated using PCCs, most notably the 4000 series, because the new light rail cars were incompatible with the Overbrook line due to its age and condition.
 Service was suspended when the Overbrook Line closed in 1993, but was reinstated after that line was rebuilt and reopened in 2004.

 On June 25, 2012, the Port Authority closed two stations on the South Hills Village Branch as part of a system-wide consolidation: Santa Barbara and Martin Villa.

 Until February 2020 the line consisted of 36 stations including the Library branch which was later adopted exclusively by the Silver Line.